-A process costing system is used when a business is producing a large number of identical products.
+A process costing system accumulates costs when a large number of identical units are being produced.
 In this situation, it is most efficient to accumulate costs at an aggregate level for a large batch of products, and then allocate them to the individual units produced.
 The assumption is that the cost of each unit is the same as that of any other unit, so there is no need to track information at an individual unit level.
 The classic example of a process costing environment is a petroleum refinery, where it is impossible to track the cost of a specific unit of oil as it moves through the refinery.

 A process costing system accumulates costs and assigns them at the end of an accounting period.
 At a very simplified level, the process is:

 - Direct materials.
 Using either a periodic or perpetual inventory system, we determine the amount of materials used during the period.
 We then calculate the number of units begun and completed during the period, as well as the number of units begun but not completed (work-in-process units).
 We generally assume that materials are added at the beginning of the production process, which means that a work-in-process unit is the same as a completed unit from the perspective of assigning material costs.
 We then assign the amount of direct materials used based on the total of fully and partially produced units.

 - Direct labor.
 Labor is accumulated by units throughout the production process, so it is more difficult to account for than direct materials.
 In this case, we estimate the average level of completion of all work-in-process units, and assign a standard direct labor cost based on that percentage.
 We also assign the full standard labor cost to all units that were begun and completed in the period.
 If there is a difference between the actual direct labor cost and the amount charged to production in the period, the difference can be charged to the cost of goods sold or apportioned among the units produced.